rfc/emacs/README.md

 # About

-This is Chris Reyes' Emacs configuration file.
+This is Chris Reyes' Emacs configuration file for Emacs version 24.3.

 # Installation